 Topstep also has a proprietary platform, TopstepX.

 Both Apex and Topstep are worthy sources for funded trading.
-Traders with more flexibility and personal support may prefer Apex, which allows traders to customize their risk limits and drawdowns.
+Traders with more flexibility and personal support may prefer Apex, which allows them to customize their risk limits and drawdowns.
 Topstep is geared toward day trading and is suitable for traders with more structure and educational opportunities.

 To that extent, experienced traders may prefer Apex’s flexible trader profiles, while those who seek guidance on performance improvement may be more comfortable with Topstep.